igankevich/base32-fs/README.md

 [![Docs](https://docs.rs/base32-fs/badge.svg)](https://docs.rs/base32-fs)
 [![dependency status](https://deps.rs/repo/github/igankevich/base32-fs/status.svg)](https://deps.rs/repo/github/igankevich/base32-fs)

-This crate implements modified BASE32 encoding for hashes that are used as file names: no two encoded hashes can be decoded to the same original hash unless there is a hash collision.
+This crate implements a variant of BASE32 encoding for hashes that are used as file names: no two encoded hashes can be decoded to the same original hash unless there is a hash collision.

 To achieve that the crate